LotharukpongJS/hourglass_brownalga/README.md

 * Difference in TAI between sexes and tissues (matSP reptip vs vegtip; matSP reptip vs all; matSP reptip male vs female; matSP gamete male vs female).
 * Difference in TAI between multicell and unicell in _Ectocarpus_, as well as the reductive hourglass test in GA and PSP.
 * Additional analysis of two *complex* brown algal species with haplodiplontic life cycles (_Laminaria digitata_ and _Saccorhiza polyschides_).
+* Similarity/distance between _Ectocarpus_ and the embryo stages in the two species of _Fucus_.

 ## Version control